-Another facet of railroad museums is tourist railroads.
-Perhaps the one key advantage they have over museums (at least those without operating equipment) is that tourist lines actually come to life with functioning railroad equipment!
+Another area similar to museums is tourist railroads.
+Perhaps the one key advantage they have over museums (at least those without operating equipment) is they actually come to life with functioning railroad equipment!
 Even better, these non-freight hauling railroads (most of them anyway) are meant to give you, the visitor, the enjoyment of what it’s like to experience a trip aboard a train.
 Sometimes, as in the case of the Strasburg Railroad, the journey is also meant to take you back in time to see what riding a train was like years ago pulled by authentic steam locomotives while other times diesel locomotives do the job (some historic themselves).
-One thing almost all tourist railroads have in common, however, is the breathtaking scenery afforded along their respective routes.
+One thing almost all excursion operations have in common is the breathtaking scenery afforded along their respective routes.

-While most tourist lines do not haul freight they do earn revenue from their services of hauling passenger, many as 501(c)(3) not-for-profit corporations.
+While most excursions do not haul freight they do earn revenue from their services of hauling passenger, many as 501(c)(3) not-for-profit corporations.
 Albeit, this does not necessarily mean they are profitable, actually quite the contrary.
 As with most railroad museums, tourist railroads are almost always in a pinch for cash, whether it be to restore historic equipment, upgrade/maintain its track, or just simply pay the bills.
-Every little bit helps so if you have a tourist railroad you enjoy riding or simply want to help one out they could very much use your donation, whether it might be of the monetary variety or just by volunteering.
+Every little bit helps so if you have one you enjoy riding or simply want to help them out they could very much use your donation, whether it might be of the monetary variety or just by volunteering.